Zamiell/isaac-achievement-randomizer/docs/about.md

 There is one unlock for surviving for 2 minutes without taking a hit for each boss.

-However, the following bosses have custom timers:
+However, the following bosses have custom timer lengths:

 - Brownie (#58) - 1 minute (because he damages himself)
-- Hornfel (#82) - 1 minute
 - Visage (#78) - 1 minute
 - Siren (#79) - 1 minute
+- Hornfel (#82) - 1 minute
 - Baby Plum (#84) - 30 seconds (because she flies away)
 - Scourge (#85) - 1 minute
 - Rotgut (#87) - 1 minute